learn-co-students/west-se-100520/37-fetch-and-dom-CRUD/README.md

 Expand the functionality of the JS Pokemon Search Assignment!

-- [ ] As a user, I should see all the Pokemon
+- [x ] As a user, I should see all the Pokemon
-- [ ] As a user, I should be able to delete a Pokemon on click of a button
+- [x ] As a user, I should be able to delete a Pokemon on click of a button
-- [ ] As a user, I should be able to create my own Pokemon
+- [x ] As a user, I should be able to create my own Pokemon
-- [ ] As a user, I should be able to edit a clicked Pokemon
+- [x ] As a user, I should be able to edit a clicked Pokemon

 These changes should _persist_ in our database.